jll38/jll38/README.md

 ## Hello there! 👋

 Welcome to my GitHub profile!
-I'm Julian Lechner, a front end developer that enjoys crafting beautiful and responsive websites to create delightful web experiences.
+I'm Julian Lechner, a front-end developer that enjoys crafting beautiful and responsive websites to create delightful web experiences.

 ## Skills